FOR DIRECT INQUIRIES:

 Beverly Hills, CA 90210

-For 25 years now, Ralphie May has appeared at the biggest venues, slayed every late-night audience multiple times, recorded a special for every comedy-loving network on television, traveled the world for the USO and reached the level of popularity few standup comedians have attained.
+For more than 25 years, Ralphie May has appeared at the biggest venues, slayed every late-night audience multiple times, recorded a special for every comedy-loving network on television, traveled the world for the USO and reached the level of popularity few standup comedians have attained.

 Since his debut on season one of “Last Comic Standing,” audiences can’t get enough of the larger than life comedian.
 Having a track record of selling out the biggest venues, his “Unruly” tour follows his Netflix comedy special of the same name.